Khalid bin Abdullah Al Saud (1937–2021): Business career

 In October 1980 Khalid bin Abdullah and Suleiman Olayan bought stocks from First Chicago Corporation.
 They also had stocks of various American banks, including Mellon Bank, Pittsburgh; Western Bancorp, Los Angeles; Valley National Bank, Phoenix; Hawaii Bancorp, Honolulu; Southeast Bancorp, Miami; National City Bank, Cleveland and First Bank Systems, Minneapolis.

 The main business vehicle of Khalid bin Abdullah was Mawarid Holding, one of Saudi Arabia's largest and most diversified private businesses, with extensive dealings in financial services, manufacturing, construction, medical supplies, catering, telecommunications and the media.
 A study of the commercial activities of members of the House of Saud published in 2001 listed 65 separate entities in which Prince Khalid held an interest.
-He was the owner of Orbit Communications Company.
+He was the owner of Orbit Communications Company, a privately owned Pay TV network operating in Bahrain.
 Until 8 February 2009 he served as chairman of the Saudi Chemical Company's board of directors and as chairman of Saudi Arabian Amiantit Company.

 By the early 2000s responsibility for running his business had passed, in part, to Prince Khalid's four sons.

 In 1990, Prince Khalid's wealth was estimated by Fortune magazine at $1.0 billion.

 Horseracing career

 Development

 Although Prince Khalid's father had owned horses, he had not kept them for racing.
 Prince Khalid's introduction to the sport came on a trip to Longchamp with friends in 1956.
 Even so, he did not start owning race horses himself until the late 1970s.
-Prince Khalid's purchases of yearlings at that time heralded the start of the large scale investment in horseracing by owners from the Middle East that was to transform the sport.
+Prince Khalid's purchases of yearlings at that time heralded the start of the largescale investment in horseracing by owners from the Middle East that was to transform the sport.

 In 1977 Prince Khalid's first racing adviser, the former trainer Humphrey Cottrill, bought for him four yearlings at the Newmarket sales.
 The following year Prince Khalid bought the top two lots in the Houghton Sales at Newmarket, although the top-priced yearling, Sand Hawk, for whom he paid a record 264,000 guineas, proved largely a disappointment; as would Convention, for whom he paid 1.4 million guineas in 1983.
 However, Cottrill and the trainer Jeremy Tree had also paid $225,000 for a dark bay colt by In Reality at the Keeneland Sales of 1978, their single purchase, who as Known Fact won the Middle Park Stakes in the autumn of 1979 and then, after Nureyev's disqualification, the 2,000 Guineas of 1980, following up his victory with a win in the Queen Elizabeth II Stakes.